samkhn/bm/README.md

 ## Requires

-- Intel or AMD x86 chipset
+- Intel or AMD x86 chipset with rdtsc in the ISA
-- Linux (if you wish to add Windows, please add the appropriate header and include directives in bm.h and send a PR).
+- Linux with sysfs
 - g++ or clang with at least C++11 and x86 intrinsics

 ## Development and Testing